 - Prior to initiating Antigen POCT, dentists should make their local public health unit aware that they will be doing so.

-- The Ministry no longer requires that positive results from Antigen POCT must be confirmed with laboratory-based polymerase chain reaction (PCR) testing or be reported to the public health unit.
+- The Ministry no longer requires that positive results from Antigen POCT be confirmed with laboratory-based polymerase chain reaction (PCR) testing or be reported to the public health unit.

 RCDSO’s COVID-19 Guidance Document Continues to Apply

 Because Antigen POCT is best thought of as a supplement to existing screening protocols, rather than a diagnostic tool, the result of an Antigen POCT does not alter the College’s existing guidance in respect to the provision of care.
 Dentists using Antigen POCT as a supplementary tool for patient screening must continue to meet all of the same requirements for the provision of oral health care, including requirements for the use of PPE, set out in the College’s existing COVID-19: Managing Infection Risks During In-Person Dental Care Guidance Document and accompanying FAQ.

 RCDSO: Additional Guidance for the Performance of Antigen POCT

 In addition to the guidance set out above, dentists performing Antigen POCT must also comply with the following:

 - Dentists must ensure that all testing is done in accordance with dentists’ scope of practice and in compliance with any restrictions concerning the performance of controlled acts.

 - This means that dentists performing Antigen POCT must only utilize approved techniques for specimen collection that are within dentists’ current scope of practice, including (as examples): deep and lower nasal collection as well as combined swabbing of throat and both nares.
 Dentists must not perform nasopharyngeal swabs for specimen collection as this is a controlled act and outside the scope of practice of dentistry.